grafana/loki/docs/sources/upgrading/_index.md

 Helm has shipped with the same internal schema in the values.yaml file for a very long time.

-If you are providing your own values.yaml file then there is no _required_ action because you will already have a schema definition.
+If you are providing your own values.yaml file then there is no _required_ action because you already have a schema definition.

 **If you are not providing your own values.yaml file, you will need to make one!**